ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-3-2.md

-# Integrating AI-Powered Tools for Tracking and Reflecting on Business Data

 Integrating AI-powered tools into your business processes can bring numerous benefits, including improved tracking and reflection on business data.
 In this chapter, we will explore the ways in which AI-powered tools can be integrated to track and reflect on business data.